ITRS-Group/cordial/tools/geneos/docs/commands/geneos_package_update.md

 ```
   -V, --version string   Update to this version, defaults to latest (default "latest")
   -b, --base string      Base name for the symlink, defaults to active_prod (default "active_prod")
-  -H, --host string      Apply only on remote host. "all" (the default) means all remote hosts and locally (default "all")
   -F, --force            Update all protected instances
   -R, --restart          Restart all instances that may have an update applied
 ```